tjworks/tapdata-docs-en/docs/cloud/prerequisites/cloud-databases/aliyun-rds-for-mysql.md

 ## Prerequisites

-When connecting to Aliyun RDS for MySQL, follow these steps for both source and target databases.

 1. Access the [RDS instance list](https://rdsnext.console.aliyun.com/rdsList/basic) on Aliyun Cloud, select the region at the top, and click on the target instance ID.

-2. Create a high-privilege account.
+2. Create a Privileged Account.

    1. In the left navigation, select **Account Management**.